Phase transitions induced by standard and predetermined measurements in transmon arrays: Discussion and Conclusions

-The dynamics of a system of interacting transmons that we have considered here can be described by means of the Bose-Hubbard model.
-Note that this dynamic does not constitute any quantum circuit in the quantum computing sense; we have created \textit{ad hoc} a hybrid circuit of unitary gates and measurements for simplicity and to use the available analytical tools, such as the replica method.
-Since unitary dynamics is a natural evolution of the system, in the case of an experimental system, it would be necessary to block said dynamics at each time step to carry out the measurements.
-This can be done by preventing the hopping interaction between the transmons so that the bosons remain isolated while the measurements are being performed.
+The dynamics of our system, consisting of interacting transmons, can be described using the Bose-Hubbard model.
+To simplify our analysis and utilize available analytical tools like the replica method, we have designed a hybrid circuit involving unitary gates and measurements.
+In experimental systems, blocking the natural unitary dynamics of the system becomes necessary during measurements.
+This can be achieved by inhibiting the hopping interaction between the transmons, ensuring the isolation of the bosons during measurement procedures.
 This can be achieved either by detuning the transmon frequencies~\cite{Karamlou22} or having tunable couplers~\cite{arute2019}.
-Note that throughout the work, all the results have been expressed as a function of the mean value $\overline{J}$, so the choice of this parameter in the experimental set will define the rest of the parameters and critical values.
-However, having considered a quantum circuit allows us to extrapolate the ideas described here to other types of quantum circuits, especially those about obtaining critical information from simple observables without post-selection using \textit{predetermined} measurements.
-It is important to keep in mind that these hybrid circuits are models of open quantum circuits interacting with an environment, thus representing the volume-law phase the intensity at which the circuit can be useful for computation/communication purposes.
-This is an incentive to investigate the limit of continuous measurements in the future and thus study the Bose-Hubbard model without the need to create an artificial circuit.
-Therefore, what has been learned here could be extrapolated to the natural dynamics of transmons as open quantum systems, which could help us better understand the quantum-to-classical transition.
+Throughout the work, all the results are expressed as a function of the mean value of the hopping rate $J$.
+The choice of this parameter in the experimental set determines the other parameters and critical values.
+These hybrid circuits are models of open quantum circuits interacting with an environment, representing the volume-law phase where the circuit is useful for computation/communication purposes.
+This encourages further investigation into the limit of continuous measurements, enabling the study of the Bose-Hubbard model without creating an artificial circuit.
+Consequently, the knowledge gained here can be applied to understand the natural dynamics of transmons as open quantum systems, aiding in comprehending the quantum-to-classical transition.